opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

 parameters, the type of aggregation, and the data itself.
 But in many cases, the result will still convey accurate insights about the original data.
-Here, that's the case: we can verify this by running a count query directly on the original dataframe, which gives us the true result.
+Here, that's the case: we can verify this by running a count query directly on the original DataFrame, which gives us the true result.

 .. testcode::